-- Energy medicine says that our physical imbalances, and therefor diseases, begin with an imbalance on an energetic level.
+If we look at energy medicine there’s the belief our physical imbalances and therefor diseases, begin with an imbalance on an energetic level.

 - Exercise – regular (4 times per week) yields 50% reduction of recurrence and ↑ quality of life

 - Dietary modification may prevent as many as 20% of breast cancers.
 Decrease animal fats and processed foods

 - Increase or begin to take in cruciferous vegetables